diego-pineda/FAME_AMR_model/readme.txt

 is useful for running small number of cases on a single computer.
 Run_parallel.py is the most useful as it allows to define the values of the parameters when running large number of cases in parallel in a computer cluster.

-The values of most of the inputs of the model must be defined in these three running scripts, but there are some inputs that are defined in some other scripts as indicated in what follows.
+The values of most of the inputs of the model must be defined in one of these three running scripts, but there are some inputs that are defined in some other scripts as indicated in what follows.

 1) All details of the AMR are defined in a configuration file located in the folder configurations/.
 Parameters related to the dimensions, materials, number of layers, length of each layer, void layers, length of void layers, among some other are defined in this configuration file.
+Use PB.py for packed geometry and PSB.py for the packed screen bed geometry.
-The value of any of the parameters included in the configuration file can be modified / overwritten from the Run_parallel.py, Run_series.py or Run_single.py scripts.
-To facilitate things, in the folder configurations/ copy the file R8.py, which has predefined values of the input parameters, and create a new file with the values of your own AMR.
+The value of any of the parameters included in these configuration files can be modified / overwritten from the Run_parallel.py, Run_series.py or Run_single.py scripts.
+To facilitate things, copy one of the files in the folder configurations/, which has predefined values of the input parameters, and create a new file with the values of your own AMR.
 Set to zero the parameters that do not apply to your configuration.
 For example, if the overall shape of your AMR is cylindrical the width and height of the regenerator, W_reg and H_reg respectively, must be zero.